 Japan is like no other place in the world.
 It’s a country of contrast and contradiction – where cutting-edge technology, high-speed trains, and futuristic fashions are just as much a part of daily life as centuries-old traditions, ancient temples, and serene bamboo forests.

-It’s a place where you can explore a sprawling metropolis in the morning and wander through quiet paddy fields in the afternoon.
+It’s a country where you can explore a sprawling metropolis in the morning and wander through quiet paddy fields in the afternoon.
 And that’s without mentioning the delicious food, fascinating history, captivating culture, and warm, welcoming locals.

 If Tokyo is Japan’s visionary capital and Kyoto its historic heart, then Osaka is the city of food, drink, and fun.